UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

         grep --recursive "ubuntu"
         ```

-??? seealso "Exercise 4.4: Can `grep` detect which files contain a match?"
+??? seealso "(optional) Exercise 4.4: Can `grep` detect which files contain a match?"

     Can `grep` detect which files contain a match?